BiDAlab/UWF4DR-Benchmark/README.md

 This repository:

 - does not redistribute the original pretrained RETFound weights,
-- does not include code copied from the official RETFound repository,
+- does not redistribute source code from the official RETFound repository,
-- only provides scripts to load and evaluate fine-tuned models trained using the official RETFound codebase.
+- only provides wrappers to load and evaluate fine-tuned models trained using the official RETFound codebase.

 For full license details, please refer to the official RETFound repository.